 Bonnie has attended teachings at Shantideva Meditation Center since 2011 and started volunteering in 2013.
 She began managing Compassion in Action, gradually volunteering for other functions at the Center.

-She is currently working with the developmentally disabled population at a city nonprofit organization and is part-time staff for the Center.
-Bonnie graduated in 2010 with a MSW.
+She is currently working with the developmentally disabled population at a city nonprofit organization.
+Bonnie graduated in 2010 with an MSW.

 Facilitators for our Spiritual Programs

 George traveled to Chiang Mai, Thailand with his family in November 2005.
 On this trip, an interest in and passion for the Buddha and his teachings were ignited.
 He has been reading the Dharma, listening to teachings, meditating and engaging in daily practice since this time.
 George joined Shantideva Meditation Group after an inspiring teaching by Venerable Robina Courtin at Columbia University in October 2008.
 Over the years, he participated in Shantideva’s development and witnessed its growth into a Center affiliated with the Foundation for the Preservation of the Mahayana Tradition (FPMT) and our Spiritual Director, Lama Zopa Rinpoche.
 George facilitates the weekly meditation series, Becoming Your Own Therapist, and Meditation 101.
 He also is umze for Guru Puja and Medicine Buddha Puja.
 George is a native New Yorker.
 He graduated from the United States Military Academy at West Point, New York in 1978.
 He works as a clinical neuropsychologist at the Manhattan Veterans Administration Medical Center.
 He is adjunct faculty at the Disability Studies Program, School of Professional Studies, at The City University of New York.
 He lives in Manhattan with his spouse, Lucas.